AlexanderLapygin/dags/CONTRIBUTING.md

 ## Publishing

-The versions of the changed packages are published using the `versionup-and-release-in-ci` command.
+The versions of the changed packages are published using the `versionup-then-release-in-ci` command.
-That is, when the `versionup-and-release-in-ci` command is executed, Lerna bumps the versions of the changed packages, push them, after which CI in its turn creates the releases and publishes them to NPM.
+That is, when the `versionup-then-release-in-ci` command is executed, Lerna bumps the versions of the changed packages, push them, after which CI in its turn creates the releases and publishes them to NPM.

 ## License